 Due to these reasons, bananas should be given to dogs sparingly.

-Just like people, dogs can have allergies to certain foods.
-Some dogs have allergic reactions to bananas or simply have trouble digesting them.
+Like humans, dogs can have allergies to certain foods.
+Some dogs have allergic reactions to bananas or have trouble digesting them.

-Banana peels are not technically toxic for dogs.
-But they can't digest them.
-Because of this, they can get stuck in your dog's intestines, causing painful gastrointestinal problems.
+Don’t forget to remove the peel.
+While banana peels are not toxic, dogs can’t digest them.
+This can cause the peel to get stuck in your dog’s intestines, causing painful gastrointestinal problems.

 But your dog won’t know this.
 To them, the peel smells the same as the delicious banana treat they’re allowed to have.
 They’ll be tempted to eat it if you leave it somewhere they can get at it.